Classifieds Module Design

 VIII.
 API

 This section should include a discussion of the particulars of the database API used to provide an abstraction barrier between the system code and the underlying core software, typically so as to help minimize unnecessary repetition in the system code.
-Although this information may be covered in more general detail in other sections of this document, this section is the appropriate place to discuss the details of each of the procs employed in the development of this system, including each of: Historically, the relevant procs have been encapsulated in a TCL file, however the current engineering effort encourages developers to avoid this practice.
-Also noteworthy is that although the ACS currently utilizes the AOLserver Tcl API, the current drive towards Java is likely to effect a change in the content of these sections in future instantiations.
+Although this information may be covered in more general detail in other sections of this document, this section is the appropriate place to discuss the details of each of the procs employed in the development of this system, including each of:

 IX.
 User Interface